tulane-cmps6610-fall-2025/problem-set-03-arturoAltamirano/answers.md

     Basic outline:

     1. Pass our list to recurseCheck and begin assigning values across the array.
 Assuming = [] base case passed

     2. For every element x, we compare to the remaining tail xs, we then pass to evaluator to determine our duplicates list operation

     3. If the evaluator determines according to our current index and the seen list that we have seen the current value before (y, x::xs) = (y = x) then it will return the boolean of this

     4. Else we need to add xs to the seen list using xs::seen, updating the current x state to be the recursive call of this operation

-- **2c.**
+- **2b.**

     This program does 3 total operations:

-        The evaluation stub checks if y = x according to duplicates array  -----> O(n)
+        The evaluation stub checks if y = x according to duplicates array: O(n)

-        The initial case test of our input and subsequent base tests -----> (n - 1)
+        The initial case test of our input and subsequent base tests: (n - 1)

-        The recursive call and associated index adjustment -----> ... + 1

     This can be denoted as:

-            T(n-1) + O(n) + 1
+            T(n-1) + O(n)

             with: n-1 being the size of our original list, which we are traversing and O(n) + 1 being the duplicates list which we are growing and evaluating according to size n

             the recurrence unfolding:

-            T(n) = (T(n - 2) + T(n - 1) + n) + 1
+            T(n) = T(n - 2) + T(n - 1) + n

             T(n) = (T(n - 3) + T(n - 2) + T(n - 1) + n ^ 2)